sravani12-ui/sravani12-ui/README.md

-# Task 1 - Web Development
+up# Task 1 - Web Development

 ## Overview
 This is **Task 1** of the Web Development module.
 It involves building a basic web page using HTML and CSS to demonstrate an understanding of web structure and styling.